Users

 A user is typically a person who requires access to and within your installation.
 This service is responsible for managing user resources such as keys, as well as their association with access rights.

 Resource name of the user.
-It must have the format of installations/*/users/*
+It must have the format of installations/*/users/*.
+For example: installations/surelock-homes-hq/users/john-watson.

 The personal name, forename or given name ("first name").
 It could also contain a middle name.
 First name is not used because the given name is not placed first in some cultures.